ongres/stackgres/doc/content/en/04-production-installation/01-pre-requisites/02-data-storage/02-openebs/_index.md

 openebs-hostpath   openebs.io/local   Delete          WaitForFirstConsumer   false                  80m
 ```

-There are 2 ways to use OpenEBS Local PV.
+There are two ways to use OpenEBS Local PV.

-- **openebs-hostpath:** This option will create Kubernetes Persistent Volumes that will store the data into OS host path directory at: `/var/openebs/<"postgresql-pv-name">/.` Select this option, if you don’t have any additional block devices attached to Kubernetes nodes.
+- **openebs-hostpath:** This option will create Kubernetes persistent volumes that store the data into a host directory at: `/var/openebs/<"postgresql-pv-name">/.` Select this option, if you don’t have any additional block devices attached to the Kubernetes nodes.

-- **openebs-device:**  This option will create Kubernetes Local PVs using the block devices attached to the node.
-Select this option when you want to dedicate a complete block device on a node to a StackGres PostgreSQL application pod.
+- **openebs-device:**  This option will create Kubernetes local PVs using the block devices attached to the node.
+Select this option if you want to dedicate a complete block device on a node to a StackGres PostgreSQL application pod.

-## Check the available storage devices
+## Checking the Available Storage Devices

-To check the available devices execute:
+To check the available devices, execute:

 ```bash
 kubectl get blockdevices.openebs.io -n openebs